LucasAlfare/FLTimer/README.md

 All of these features I plan to implement by myself as good as I can, using only my own knowledge.
 Reinventing the wheel today is not a good thing to do, but when it comes to studying it is one of the most powerful weapons. :)

 # Some images
-Below we have some images presenting some aspects of the current stage of the application UI.
+Below, we have some images presenting some aspects of the current stage of the application UI.
 Note that this is a heavy rough version and will hardly be changed over the application development.

 - Main timer screen view:
   ![main screen view](img/ss1.png)